p2034/PBKDF2/README.md

 <h1>PBKDF2</h1>

+DOES NOT WORK !!! (or I do not understand something)

 PBKDF2 (Password-Based Key Derivation Function 1) is key derivation functions with a sliding computational cost, used to reduce vulnerabilities of brute-force attacks.[wiki](https://en.wikipedia.org/wiki/PBKDF2)

 <h2>Usage:</h2>